Introduction

 Best use

-The scatter plot chart helps you understand the relationship between the two or more values of a numeric field of the selected workitem type.
+The spider plot chart helps you understand the relationship between the two or more values of a numeric field of the selected workitem type.

 • Was this helpful?